craftingcity/The-Known-World/Prenotes Sept 07 23.md

 Today is the 26th of Resowing, and I'm looking to the players for major direction; prepare to improv.

-Harvord is no shmuck, the party has signed their death-warrant in his eyes.
-We'll send out a hunting party to take them out, if we can. if they just dip that should be fine; we'll just keep our eyes and ears out.
+Harvord is no shmuck, the party has signed their death-warrant by denying his orders.
+He'll send out a hunting party to take them out, if he can spare the manpower; if they just dip that should be fine, we'll just keep our eyes and ears out and talk more with [[Baron Avory]] about them.